The latest numbers on COVID-19 in Canada for Tuesday, Jan. 26, 2021

 _ Nunavut: 282 confirmed cases (17 active, 264 resolved, one deaths).

-There were two new cases Monday from 121 completed tests, for a positivity rate of 1.7 per cent.
+There were zero new cases Tuesday.
 The rate of active cases is 43.84 per 100,000 people.
 Over the past seven days, there have been a total of 16 new cases.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is 2.58 per 100,000 people.